peterdavidconley/btc-node/README.md

 ## BTC Node Project

-Create a dashboard to review bitcoin node statistics.
+Create a web application with a dashboard to review bitcoin node statistics.

 ## Motivation